superhero/js.core/doc/book/2-code-quality/code-structure.md

 ### **Why a coherent design is important**

-A coherent design eases the ability for developers in the system to navigate the logic.
-It is important to ease the developers navigational abilities to increase developers ability to maintain the system, to find problems in the system and solve these problems - resulting in a more stable system.
+A coherent design eases the ability for developers in a system to navigate the logic the system is composed by.
+It is important to ease the developers navigational abilities to increase developers ability to maintain the system, to find problems in the system and solve these problems.

 A coherent design is closely related to simplicity.
 A developer that is developing an operation in one part of the system will in the future need to integrate with, and work in, other parts of the system.
-When a developer work within different segments of the system, then a developers familiarity in each segment will reflect on the developers agile ability, the possibility to move between projects.
+When a developer work within different segments of the system, then a developers familiarity in each segment will reflect on the developers agile ability; meaning their possibility to move between projects.

 A coherent design eases the ability to understand the system at scale.
-Successful systems grows beyond intention, an indisputable fact.
+Successful systems grows beyond intention; that's an indisputable fact.
 The result is an increasing complexity, no matter how well designed the system is.
-An increased complexity generates unexpected behaviors that must be analyses to solve, resulting in greater costs.
-A greater understanding of the system will result in less costs for analytic needed to solve problems as they occur.
+An increased complexity generates unexpected behaviors that must be analyzed to solve, resulting in greater costs.
+A greater understanding of the system will result in less costs to solve the problems as they occur.

 ---

 ## Boundaries

-*"Software architecture is the art of drawing lines"* - Robert C. Martin
+> *Software architecture is the art of drawing lines*
+> **Robert C. Martin**

-A boundary is an encapsulation of components that are tighter coupled then components across boundaries.
+A boundary is an encapsulation of components that are tighter coupled then components across the boundaries.
 Interaction across boundaries are allowed, though they should be limited.
 Each drawn boundary should define a public interface to be able to interact with the context.
 When documenting code, priority should be on documenting these interfaces.
-As there are different levels of implementations, the priority of documentation is on the higher leveled implementation.
+As there are different levels of implementations, the priority should be to document the higher level implementations.

-It is common to draw boundaries on different levels.
-What a higher level refers to is when a set of boundaries are aggregated as a context.
-A lower level is closer to the code implementation.
+It is common to draw boundaries that relates to the code level.
+A higher level can be distinguished by the resolution of the design.
+A "lower level" refers to a higher resolution, and is closer to the code implementation.
+An aggregated context is a boundary of a higher level component.

 Eric Evans wrote a great book called *"Domain-Driven Design: Tackling Complexity in the Heart of Software"*.
 In the book, Evans describes the concept of a bounded context.
 A bounded context is a good example of an encapsulation of components that separates different domains by explicit boundaries.

 Boundaries within a system is defined to break down a monolithic code base.
-Boundaries aggregates utility and defines a less noisy dependency map that is easier to navigate.
+Boundaries aggregates utility and defines a less noisy dependency map that is easier to understand and navigate.

 ### **Dependency direction**